Saudi Arabia's election to UN women's commission draws ire

 KSA 2030, the country's ambitious vision for the future, aims to "increase women's participation in the workforce" to 30%.

 The Saudi Arabian Embassy to the United States referred CNN's inquiries back to the Saudi Arabia Mission to the United Nations.
 Multiple requests for comment were left with Saudi Arabia's Mission to the United Nations.
+CNN also reached out for comment from officials sources within the KSA but have yet to receive a response.

 UN spokesperson Stephane Dujarric said, "This is an election by member states and one in which the secretary-general has no authority or involvement."